-Silvia Hollweg holds a Bachelor of Fine Arts degree from Tufts University and The School of the Museum of Fine Arts in Boston.
-She also holds several other degrees & certificates in the fields of booth architecture design & construction and events/cultural management.
+Silvia Hollweg holds an Arts, Art History & Sociology degree from Tufts University and The School of the Museum of Fine Arts in Boston.
+She also holds several other degrees & certificates in the fields of booth architecture design & construction, digital design and events/cultural management.
 She has exhibited internationally throughout Europe, USA and Latin America.

-After working for over 15 years in the booth architecture and events/cultural management world all over the globe, she decided to focus exclusively on her first passion: Art.
+After working for over 20 years in the brand booth architecture and event experiences Design & Management fields all over the globe, she decided to integrate again her first passion: Art.

 S T A T E M E N T